criteo-cookbooks/nssm/TLDR.md

 #### Attribute Parameters

 - :servicename: Name attribute.
 The name of the Windows service.
-- :app: The program to be run as a service.
+- :program: The program to be run as a service.
-- :args: Array of arguments for the program.
+- :args: String of arguments for the program.
 Optional
 - :start: Start service after installing.
 Default: true

 ## ChefSpec Matchers